-The fair value of cash and cash equivalents, sundry receivables, advances and accounts payable and accrued liabilities approximate their carrying values due to their short-term nature.
+The fair value of cash, sundry receivables, advances and accounts payable and accrued liabilities approximate their carrying values due to their short-term nature.

-As of March 31, 2018, and 2017, investments are recorded at fair value in the consolidated statements of financial position and are classified at Level 3 within the fair value hierarchy.
-The Company does not have any cash equivalents as of March 31, 2018 and 2017.
+As of March 31, 2019 and 2018, investments are recorded at fair value in the consolidated statements of financial position and are classified as Level 3 within the fair value hierarchy.
 There were no transfers in or out of Level 3 during the years presented.